PaddyPowerBetfair/Option/README.md

 # Option

-Option Library is a C# representation of the [maybe monad](https://en.wikibooks.org/wiki/Haskell/Understanding_monads/Maybe) which provides a good way to deal with the exceptional cases by reducing the number of  [exception and null checkings](https://en.wikipedia.org/wiki/Exception_handling#Checked_exceptions) as well as the nested blocks in the code which leads to a more compact and more readable code base.
+Option Library is a C# representation of the [maybe monad](https://en.wikibooks.org/wiki/Haskell/Understanding_monads/Maybe) which provides a good way to deal with the exceptional cases by reducing the number of  [exceptions and null checkings](https://en.wikipedia.org/wiki/Exception_handling#Checked_exceptions) as well as the nested blocks in the code which leads to a more compact and more readable code base.

 ### **Use Option library** for *compact code* which is *easy to follow* with safe chaining of steps :